southwickIO/cloudy-rabbit/README.md

 ## Dependencies
 1. Python (>=3.8)
 2. Ubuntu (>=20.04) or relevant distro.
 3. scapy (`sudo pip3 install scapy`).
-Used for several scripts and must be installed as sudo for those scripts to work.
+Used in several scripts and must be installed as sudo for those scripts to work.
 4. ifconfig (`sudo apt install net-tools`).
-Used for df.sh to request information from interfaces.
+Used in df.sh to request information from interfaces.
 5. nmap (`sudo apt install nmap`).
-Used for a couple scripts to scan some port services.
+Used in several scripts for port scanning.
+6 enum4linux (from https://github.com/CiscoCXSecurity/).
+Used in ep.sh to enumerate open ports that are passed to it.
+7. smbclient (`sudo apt install smbclient`) Used in enum4linux for enumeration.

 ## Installation and Runtime
 ##### Note: There is no error handling.
 Please read each script header before use.